Puget Sound is a NCAA Division III school that competes in the Northwest Conference.

 Puget Sound has 23 varsity sports teams.
 Learn more about a specific team on our athletics website.

-The athletics website provides contact information for all Puget Sound varsity athletic programs.
+The Puget Sound Athletics website provides contact information for all Puget Sound varsity athletic programs.

 Puget Sound, as a Division III institution, is committed to the developing the scholar, as well as the athlete.
 Thus, varsity athletes at Puget Sound still have the same graduation and major/minor requirements as any other student.